Intermesh/groupoffice-docs/using/oauth2/azure.rst

 Register your AAD application
 `````````````````````````````

-As with <gmail>, you need to set up an application first.
+As with :ref:`Gmail<gmail>`, you need to set up an application first.
 This happens in the Azure environment and is documented `on this
 page <https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app>`_.
 Make sure that the app is
 configured as a web application.
 You need to add the following redirect URI: `https://yourhost/go/modules/community/oauth2client/gauth.php/callback`.
 Of course, 'yourhost' refers to the URL of your Group Office instance.